bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 * `authentication`:
   * `enabled`: defines wether the OIDC plugin should be enabled, thus requiring successful authentication via the specified Identity Provider in order to access the application.

+  * `autoSignOut`: when set to `true`, a silent sign-out is performed after the credential is issued.

   * `oidcSettings`:  settings for the OIDC client.
 Details can be found in the [library docs](https://github.com/IdentityModel/oidc-client-js/wiki).